RegardsOss/RegardsOss.github.io/regards-installation-manual.md

 ### 5\.1 Configuration server

-The configuration server is the first component to install, it provides the global configuration parameters to all REGARDS component.
+The configuration server is the first component to install, it provides the global configuration parameters to all REGARDS components.
 It only needs a starter port.

 ### 5\.2 Eureka server

-The eureka server is the second component to install, it provides the globale components registry.
-This server is access by all REGARDS components to know the adress of other ones.
+The Eureka server is the second component to install, it provides the global components registry.
+This server is access by all REGARDS components to know the adresses of other ones.
 It needs a starter port and the adress of the configuration server

 ### 5\.3 Gateway

 The Gateway is the secured entry point to the REGARDS system.
-It assure the authentication system by providing an authentication Service Provider (SP) and redirect the REGARDS services request to the installed micro-services.
+It assure the authentication system by providing an authentication Service Provider (SP) and redirect the REGARDS services requests to the installed microservices.
-This component assure the load-balancing of the request to redirect requests to the less-worked microservice.
+This component assure the load-balancing in order to redirect requests to the currently less-used microservice.

 ### 5\.4 Frontend

-The Frontend component provide the WEB interfaces to administrate and use the REGARDS fonctionnalities.
+The Frontend component provides the WEB interfaces to administrate and use the REGARDS fonctionnalities.
 This component is not mandatory, you can either access all the REGARDS functionnalities by REST requests to the Gateway server with a tool like **Curl**

 <img src="./images/installation/frontend.png" width="400">

 ### 5\.5 Microservices

-When select the installation of microservices, the next configuration screen ask yu for which microserice and how many instances you want.
+When you select the installation of microservices, the next configuration screen ask you for which microserice and how many instances you want to install.

 <img src="./images/installation/microservices.png" width="400">

 Next you have to configure for each selected microservice :
 - Starter port(s)
-- Number of istance
+- Number of istances
 - Specifics configuration parameters

 Exemple for the archival storage microservice configuration :